sophiexingsu/wustl-latex-dissertation-template/README.md

 # Dissertation and Thesis Template

-The is a LateX version of the disseration and thesis template for The Graduate School at Washington University in St. Louis. (http://graduateschool.wustl.edu/policies-and-guides)
+The is a LaTeX version of the dissertation and thesis template for The Graduate School at Washington University in St. Louis. (http://graduateschool.wustl.edu/policies-and-guides)

 Template version: July 2016